 Contact: Jessica Clark, Communications Specialist (239) 454-2071

-SHELL POINT HONORS POSTER CONTEST WINNERS FROM AREA SCHOOLS
+SHELL POINT HONORS POSTER CONTEST WINNER FROM LEHIGH SCHOOLS

 Grandchildren Honored Their Grandparents By Creating a Poster for the 1st Annual Poster Contest

 FORT MYERS, FL (September 30, 2009) - Shell Point Retirement Community has awarded prizes in its first annual grandparents day poster contest.
-Among all of the winners in the contest, several students were recognized from three Fort Myers schools: Summit Christian School, South Fort Myers High, and Evangelical Christian School.
+Among all of the winners in the contest, students at Lehigh High School and Sunshine Elementary were recognized for their winning posters in the contest.

 “Grandparents touch the lives of children in a special way, and the relationship between grandparents and their grandchildren is an important one,” said Lynn Schneider, assistant vice president of communications and marketing at Shell Point.
 “The entries we received in this contest were delightful.
 Our committee of resident judges enjoyed viewing all of them, and had a tough time choosing the winners from so many wonderful entries.”

 More than 200 children from across the United States entered the Shell Point’s Grandparents Poster Contest by creating a poster that illustrated the special relationship that they have with their grandparents.
 A majority of the posters came from Lee County, but others arrived from as far away as Houston Texas; Gig Harbor, Washington; Cincinnati and Powell, Ohio; Palm Harbor, Florida; Charleston, West Virginia; and Brentwood, Tennessee.

 Entries were judged by Shell Point’s Intergenerational Committee, which is comprised of several residents and staff members of Shell Point for the purpose of encouraging positive interaction between people of all generations.